House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ease of Installation: Very difficult

 Cement is a well-known construction material.
-It is durable and it weathers well, although it is also porous unless treated and it is prone to moss and other growths.
-Cement tiles are also incredible difficult to lay, but they can be sanded and retreated if they become damaged, which separates them from porcelain and ceramic tiles which need replacement.
+It is durable, and it weathers well, but it is also porous unless treated and prone to mold.
+Cement tiles are also incredibly difficult to lay, but they can be sanded and retreated if they become damaged, which separates them from porcelain and ceramic tiles, which need replacements.

 4. Marble